Our work is guided by three fundamental values:

 Gender Equality – Gender equality ensures that women, men and people of other genders have equal rights, opportunities, and respect.
 Gender equality is the end goal of gender equity.

-Source of definitions: 2021, The Tropical Health and Education Trust.
-‘Toolkit: Gender Equality and Social Inclusion Toolkit for Health Partnerships’ available at: THET-GESI-toolkit.
+2. Adapted from Global Health Partnerships (formally THET) ‘Toolkit: Gender Equality and Social Inclusion Toolkit for Health Partnerships’ available at: THET-GESI-toolkit.